Ford Mustang (fourth generation): Special editions

 In 2004, Ford produced a special 40th Anniversary Edition of the Mustang.
 As an $895 option available in both Standard and GT editions, coupe or convertible, it consisted of 40th Anniversary badging, enhanced interior with "40th Anniversary" floor mats, painted folding exterior mirrors from the Cobra models, a tan cloth convertible top (instead of canvas), Arizona Beige painted "Bullitt" wheels, and Arizona Beige stripes on the hood, trunk and lower bodysides.
 The anniversary package was available in Crimson Red (exclusive to package), Oxford White or black.
 Ford produced 4,558 Crimson Red models.
 Crimson Red, Ford paint code "FX", was also called Merlot on several other Ford models from the 2002 through 2008 model years.
 Most 40th Anniversary package cars came with Parchment (tan) leather interiors.
 Some came with black leather.
 This is possibly a Canadian variation.
 This possible Canada-only variation also features 2003 Cobra wheels, no hood stripes and 'Mustang' decals on the lower-body side panels under the doors.
 Other than two pre-production units, all Crimson Red vehicles were built from August through November 2003.
 Forty-one of the Crimson Red cars were sent to Roush Industries for conversions into Roush Mustangs.
 It marked the end of this design of the Mustang, as 2005 ushered in an all-new model.

-Ford celebrated its 100th Anniversary in June 2003, and made limited edition F-Series Super Duty trucks, Explorers, Taurus, Focus, and Mustang GTs to commemorate the event.
-The 100th Anniversary models only came in black and included Premium Verona-grain Imola leather seating surfaces in two-tone parchment, and the Mustang got the GT premium package which included 17-inch wheels, anti-lock brakes and traction control; dual exhaust; power driver's seat with power lumbar support; leather-wrapped steering wheel; and Mach 1000 or Mach 460 AM/FM Stereo with six-disc CD changer, as well as 40th Anniversary badges on the fender and decklid and embossed on the seats.
+Ford celebrated its 100th anniversary in June 2003, and made limited edition F-Series Super Duty trucks, Explorers, Taurus, Focus, and Mustang GTs to commemorate the event.
+The 100th Anniversary models only came in black and included Premium Verona-grain Imola leather seating surfaces in two-tone parchment, and the Mustang got the GT premium package which included 17-inch wheels, anti-lock brakes and traction control; dual exhaust; power driver's seat with power lumbar support; leather-wrapped steering wheel; and Mach 1000 or Mach 460 AM/FM Stereo with six-disc CD changer, as well as Centennial badges on the fenders and decklid and embossed on the seats.
 The Centennial Package was a $995 upgrade.